What Mortgage Can You Get For £700 Per Month?

 Calculate your maximum borrowing

 It’s important to note that your maximum borrowing limit won’t be based on how much you have available for monthly repayments.
 Rather, lenders will base their borrowing decisions on a multiple of your income.
-Most will let you borrow between 4-4.5 times your annual salary, but there are some who can go higher – even as high as 6 times income in certain circumstances.
+Most will let you borrow between 4-4.5 times your annual salary, but some can go higher – even as high as 6 times your income in certain circumstances.

 The calculator below will tell you roughly how much you’ll be able to borrow if you want to keep your monthly payments between £600 and £700.